JasonScottCManalo12/Notebooks/Notebook-Vol-1.md

 ### Grow a Sili Labuyo

 ### What is Sili Labuyo
-Siling Labuyo is (Capsicum Frutescens), A Filipino term that refers to "wild hot chili", of which "sili" means hot chili, while "labuyo" means "wild".
+&emsp;&emsp;Siling Labuyo is (Capsicum Frutescens), A Filipino term that refers to "wild hot chili", of which "sili" means hot chili, while "labuyo" means "wild".
 Siling labuyo grows in the Philippines.
-It is a perrennial plant with small, tapering fruits, of ten 2-3, at a node.
+&emsp;&emsp;It is a perrennial plant with small, tapering fruits, of ten 2-3, at a node.
 The fruits are red, with some yeloow, purple, or black.
 The flowers are greenish white or yellowish white.

 ### Why plant Siling Labuyo
 1. The leaves are eaten as vegetables.